-There are also cheap restaurants that sell pastas, salads and so on.
-One of the most recommended is Pasta Basta, there you can get a great plate of pasta starting at 23 shekels.
+There are also cheap restaurants that sell pasta, salads, and so on.
+One of the most recommended is Pasta Basta, there you can get a great plate of pasta starting at 48 shekels.
 They have a chain throughout Israel.
-Mid-range restaurants will cost you about 30-50 ILS for a meal, and meat-based restaurants will cost more.
+Mid-range restaurants will cost you about 50-80 ILS for a meal, and meat-based restaurants will cost more.

 It is important to acquire a Rav Kav Card for public transportation when you land in Israel.
 When you land in Israel, make sure to get a Rav Kav card for public transportation.
 If you land at Ben Gurion Airport, there is a selling point in the Arrivals Hall.
-If you are coming from other places, you can acquire a card at the Central Bus Stations throughout Israel.
-To learn more about the Rav Kav, read this.
+If you’re coming from other places, you can get a card at most central bus stations in Israel.
+Learn more by reading my post about public transportation in Israel.

-- Taxies – The minimum cost is 12 ILS, an addition of 0.3 ILS every 11 seconds according to the taxi counter and depending on the time of day you’re taking the taxi.
-You can bargain on the price before beginning the ride and then the price will be fixed.
-Usually prices within the cities are between 25-60 ILS.
-By the way, we don’t use Uber in Israel, only Gett.
+- Taxies – The upfront cost is 12 ILS.
+You will need to add 1.7 ILS for every minute, according to the taxi counter and depending on the time of day you’re taking the taxi.
+You can bargain over a fixed price before starting the ride.
+Usually, prices within the cities cost between 25-60 ILS.
+By the way, we don’t use Uber in Israel, only Gett and Yango.

 - Sheruts (Shared Taxi) in Tel Aviv – Minimum of 7 ILS, an addition of 0.4 ILS every km above 6 km.

 - Renting a car – You can rent a car for about 300-500 ILS per day.
-Recommended rental company is Shlomo Sixt.
+A recommended rental company is Shlomo Sixt.
 Each liter of fuel costs about 7 ILS (in Eilat 6 ILS).

-- Trains – The line between Tel Aviv to Haifa costs 28 ILS, the line between Tel Aviv and Be’er Sheva costs 27 ILS, the line between Haifa and Be’er Sheva costs 53 ILS.
+- Trains – The line between Tel Aviv to Haifa or to Be’er Sheva costs 27 ILS, and the line between Haifa and Be’er Sheva costs 48 ILS.
 You can check prices through the Israel Railways site.